Global envelope tests for spatial processes: Other functional depth orderings

 The modified band depth (MBD) and the modified half-region depth (MHRD) were introduced by \citet{Lopez-PintadoRomo2009, Lopez-PintadoRomo2011}, who used these depths to find the deepest (most central) curves among a set of curves.
 The MHRD of the curve $T_i(r)$ among all the curves $T_i(r)$, $i=1,\dots, s+1$, is proportional to

-where $R_i(r)$ are the ranks of $T_i(r)$ (and the maximum treatment of the pointwise ties is taken). \citet{Lopez-PintadoRomo2011} introduced this depth \eqref{mhrd_measure} as a faster alternative to MBD, which has a similar integral nature to MHRD.
-When the MBD parameter $J$ is set to $2$, the MBD measure can be interpreted as the average proportion of $r \in I$ for which $T_i(r)$ lies between a pair of $T_j(r), j=1,\dots,s+1$, averaged over all distinct pairs.
+where $R_i^{\uparrow}(r)$ and $R_i^{\downarrow}(r)$ are the ranks of $T_i(r)$ as in Section \ref{sec:R_i} (and the maximum treatment of the pointwise ties is taken). \citet{Lopez-PintadoRomo2011} introduced this depth \eqref{mhrd_measure} as a faster alternative to MBD, which has a similar integral nature to MHRD.
+In a special case which was used in our study, the MBD measure can be interpreted as the average proportion of $r \in I$ for which $T_i(r)$ lies between a pair of $T_j(r), j=1,\dots,s+1$, averaged over all distinct pairs.

 The above depths introduce orderings for the functions $T_i(r)$:

 Thus, they can be used for testing, where the $p$-value can be calculated according to \eqref{eq:p-value general} since ties are unlikely to occur.
 However, to the best of our knowledge, it is not possible to construct a global envelope from the curves $T_i(r)$ such that the envelope test would correspond to the test based on the MHRD or MBD, although different visualization is possible by utilising the methods in \citet{SunGenton2011}.